yellowstonegames/SquidLibSharp/README.md

 A C# .NET port of some of SquidLib
 ![Apache 2.0](https://img.shields.io/github/license/yellowstonegames/SquidLibSharp)

-This library targetrs .NET Standard 2.0.
+This library targets .NET Standard 2.0.
 This ensures compatability with Unity projects, as well as any other modern .NET targets.

 ### Caution!
 Extremely early state, expect there to be lots of sweeping changes as things are added and assessed.